What does fish oil do for you and why you should take it?

 You can also find higher concentrations of combined EPA/DHA but they are not so searched because of their premium price so you can simply stick to regular fish oil capsules.
 Take 6-10 per day.

 Question: When should I take my fish oil ?

 Answer: Anytime is good but I would take it with a meal.

 Question: Any references about menstruation problems in women caused by fish oil?

-Answer: None seen but there is no reason for that (hard dieting causes some problems with menstruation).
+Answer: None seen (hard dieting causes some problems with menstruation).

 What are your thoughts regarding fish oil supplementation?